ABOUT THE BAIL FUND:

 HISTORY

-When someone is arrested, a bail commissioner at the police station or a judge at the courthouse decides whether or not the individual will be required to provide money that will ensure that they return to court.
+When someone is arrested, a bail commissioner at the police station or a judge at the courthouse decides whether or not the individual will be required to provide money that will ensure their return to court.
 This money is their bail.
-If they cannot afford it, they will be held in jail until their case is over.
+If they cannot afford it, they will be held in jail until trial or a subsequent event.

 A group of defense attorneys and social workers noticed that cash bail was keeping their clients behind bars.
 Many of their clients were spending months or years in jail awaiting the conclusion of their cases simply because they couldn't afford their bail, sometimes as little as $25.00.
-As a result clients were forced out of their homes, jobs, and communities, making effective representation and treatment increasingly difficult.
+As a result, clients were forced out of their homes, jobs, and communities, making effective representation and rehabilitation increasingly difficult.
 The Massachusetts Bail Fund was created to address this inequity.
 Using all donated funds, the Bail Fund provides bail assistance for low-income individuals.
-Since its inception in 2013, the bail fund has grown from a fully volunteer run operation to a staffed organization of five people in 2024.
-According to Massachusetts Law, bail is meant to ensure that people return to court.
-The bail amount set by a judge does not always reflect the seriousness of a charge.
-Low bail can be set on any number of charges, including felonies.
+Since its inception in 2013, the bail fund has grown from a fully volunteer run operation to a staffed organization of five people in 2025.

 THE ‘COST’ OF BAIL

-People who are held during the pretrial period are more likely to be convicted and receive harsher sentences than those who are released on bail.
+People who are held during the pretrial period are more likely to be convicted and receive harsher sentences than those who are released on bail and this impact lands doubly on racial groups who are disproportionately represented in jails.
 The longer a person stays in jail, the more likely he or she is to plead guilty to a crime simply because doing so would ensure release.
-The desire to go home is a powerful motivator and is used as a bargaining chip by the prosecution in order to push for a plea.
+The desire to go home is a powerful motivator and is used as a bargaining chip by prosecutors in order to push for a plea.
 A defendant's ability to address legal charges while in the community rather than in jail results in better legal outcomes.
+According to Massachusetts Law, bail is meant to ensure that people return to court.
+However, studies show that court appointment reminders are as effective in returning people to court and doesn’t further racial and wealth bias.
+Additionally, the bail amount set by a judge does not always reflect the seriousness of a charge nor does it serve as a public safety mechanism.
+Low bail can be set on any number of charges, including felonies and if someone is able to pay it, they will be released.

 HOW DOES IT WORK?